Cubeir/Vanilla-RTX-App/IN-APP-ANNOUNCEMENTS.md

 # AlchitexAnnouncements [glyph:"F1D6"]
 RTX Reactor can add full RTX support to any texture pack.
 Results may vary and not all texture packs or all textures will be perfect.
 Select the packs you want first from the main menu, then come here and press the giant RTX Reactor button.
-Packs that are marked as "RTX Reactor Candidate" in the pack selection menu are more likely to be suitable for gaining RTX support through RTX Reactor.
+Packs that are marked as 'RTX Reactor Candidate' in the pack selection menu are more likely to be suitable for gaining RTX support through RTX Reactor.
-Marketplace resource packs are not supported.
+Texture packs from Minecraft Marketplace are not supported.

 ### Info [glyph:"E946"]
 Difference of Secondary PBR texture options: